kubernetes-retired/kubefed/docs/userguide.md

 scheduling have priority over manual definition of a cluster selector.

 ##### `spec.placement.clusters` is not provided, `spec.placement.clusterSelector` is provided but empty
+In this case, `spec.placement.clusterSelector` will be ignored, since `spec.placement.clusterNames` is provided.
+This ensures that the results of runtime scheduling have priority over manual definition of a cluster selector.

 ```yaml
 spec: